More steps, less footprint: tips to make your run more sustainable

 Reach out to your run community in advance of a race and collect signatures asking for organizers to make the event as sustainable as possible.
 Ask event organizers to switch race operations from single-use plastic bottles, bags, and cups to more sustainable options.

 Raise money for environmental charities while you run and choose races and courses that prioritize sustainability.

 At Brooks, we aim to reduce the impact that our gear has on the planet.
 Many small steps will lead to bigger wins for the planet and sustainability in the run and walk community.
 Here are some of the ways Brooks supports sustainability:

-Learn more about Brooks commitments on our Planet Page.
+Learn more about these and other actions on our Planet Page.